Aashay12/API_Coding_challenge/README.md

    - Used HTML, CSS and JavaScript to desgin a simple frontend view.
 Used Datatable template to dislay all the tickets in a table along with pagination.

 ### Data templating
-   - Used Jinja2 to retrieve the data from Flask framework.
+   - Used Jinja2 to retrieve the data from Flask framework and render it.

   - Reasons why I used Jinja2:
     1. It is a fast, expressive, extensible templating engine.